a-berg/learning_taichi/README.md

 > disclaimer: you can find another G-S implementation in the [Taichi
 > blog](https://docs.taichi-lang.org/blog/accelerate-python-code-100x#reaction-diffusion-equations),
 > which I didn't know of at the time of writing my first Taichi implementation.
-After
-> discovering it, I used it to do the color-rendering part and debugging a performance
-> issue.
+Upon discovering it,
+> it influenced my code.

 ### Julia sets computation